Two Ponds Farm

 I fold up the seed tapes once they are dry and store them in a plastic tote until it is time to plant.

-1. They are rather delicate so be careful not to rip them.
+1. The seed tapes are rather delicate so be careful not to rip them.
 Also, do not make your flour mixture too runny as too much water wets the tape too much, making it more prone to tearing.

 2. Do not attempt to plant seed tapes on your own when it is windy, trust me, you will regret it.